jsivwri/daily-coding-problems/README.md

 This problem was asked by Google.

 Given k sorted singly linked lists, write a function to merge all the lists into one sorted singly linked list.

+### PROBLEM 79 [MEDIUM]

+This problem was asked by Facebook.

+Given an array of integers, write a function to determine whether the array could become non-decreasing by modifying at most 1 element.

+For example, given the array `[10, 5, 7]`, you should return `true`, since we can modify the `10` into a `1` to make the array non-decreasing.

+Given the array `[10, 5, 1]`, you should return `false`, since we can't modify any one element to get a non-decreasing array.